2BDetermined-7034/styleguide/README.md

 The command class has many special methods recognized by WPIlib which allows it to affect the robot.
 When a command is invoked it is handled by the `Command Scheduler`, which has its methods and tools to invoke commands.

-It is preferable to keep user methods outside command classes and inside the subsystems they affect unless these methods require multiple subsystems.
+It is preferable to keep user methods outside command classes and inside the subsystems whenever possible.

 #### **6.3.1 Initialize Method**

 This method is called when the command is initially scheduled.
 This is where all initial modifications to subsystems should happen, not in the constructor.

-#### **6.3.2 Execute Method**

-This method is called by the command scheduler while the command is scheduled, and should be treated identically to the periodic method of a subsystem.
-The difference is that this way you have a greater amount of control over when the method is run.

-#### **6.3.3 End and isFinished Methods**

-The `end` method of a command is called once when the command ends properly or is interrupted.
-This usually means resetting subsystems back to their original states if necessary.

-The `isFinished` method returns true when the command should end.
-For commands that never end, this should return false, and for commands that want to reach a certain goal, this should return true once that goal is reached.
-For example, An AutoBalance drive command would return true once the gyroscope returned a specific angle

 ### **6.4 Command Factories**